ISISComputingGroup/ibex_developers_manual/Database-Troubleshooting.md

 Enter the password found on the passwords page.

-Tunctate the message log table with: `truncate table msg_log.message;`
+Truncate the message log table with: `truncate table msg_log.message;` Truncate the sample archive table with: `truncate table archive.sample;`